Today I am Devotion

 Shay stared at the Oreos.
 They were double-stuffed!
 What junk food lover was going to turn their nose up at that?

-But going to the fridge would be an excuse to pull out the Pinot Grigio, so she selected a couple slices of leftover pizza as well.
-She took several swigs as the plate warmed in the microwave, and as she walked back to the guest bath, realized the mists were hanging awfully low.
+But going to the fridge would be an excuse to start on the Pinot Grigio, so she selected a couple slices of leftover pizza as well.
+She took several swigs as the plate warmed in the microwave and as she walked back to the guest bath, realized the mists were hanging awfully low.
 In the dim light of a bright moon, she also spotted several frog outlines suckered against the window, peering in.

 “I’m sorry for yelling, everyone,” she cooed, “it’s not your fault… I don’t think.
 I am just sad about the gallery, is all.”